-When talking about boating equipment, the first thing that comes to mind would be the typical orange or red floatation devices commonly called the life jacket.
+When talking about boating equipment, the first thing that comes to mind would be the typical orange or red flotation device, commonly called the life jacket.
 Ideally, a life jacket should be lightweight and brightly colored for greater visibility in poor weather.

-An excellent example of this would be the Onyx Curve Lifejacket which has both of these features.
-It comes in bright colors and is lightweight, with the added bonus of having excellent mobility.
+An excellent example of this would be the Onyx Curve Lifejacket, which has both of these features.
+It comes in bright colors and is lightweight, with the bonus of having excellent mobility.

 For larger boats, an additional throwable flotation device may be necessary.
 It is required to have one life jacket per passenger.

 Equally important is the first aid kit.
 The kit that you would usually find on marine vessels would be different from the usual run-of-the-mill kit you normally find at home.